 This section describes three inputs used in determining the impact of air conditioning on emissions.
 The ACPenetrationFraction is the fraction of vehicles equipped with air conditioning.
 FunctioningACFraction describes the fraction of these vehicles in which the air conditioning system is working correctly.
 The ACActivityTerms relate air conditioning use to local heat and humidity.
 These factors have not been updated for MOVES3.
-More information on air conditioning effects is provided in the MOVES technical report on adjustment factors.102
+More information on air conditioning effects and how air conditioning affects Electric Vehicle energy consumption is provided in the MOVES technical report on adjustment factors.103